awsdocs/amazon-efs-user-guide/doc_source/creating-using-create-fs.md

 Automatic backups are always enabled by default when you create a file system using the console\.
 When you use the CLI or API to create a file system, automatic backups are enabled by default only when you are creating file systems using One Zone storage classes\.
 For more information, see [Automatic backups](awsbackup.md#automatic-backups)\.

-### Lifecycle management<a name="create-fs-lifecycle-mgmnt"></a>
+### EFS Lifecycle Management and EFS Intelligent‐Tiering<a name="create-fs-lifecycle-mgmnt"></a>

- Lifecycle management migrates files that have not been accessed for a set period of time to the lower\-cost Infrequent Access \(IA\) storage class\.
-You can set the policy that Amazon EFS lifecycle management uses to automatically manage cost\-effective file storage for your file systems when you create your file system\.
-When you create a file system using the console, the policy is set to **30 days since last access** by default\.
-When you use the CLI or API, there is no default setting\.
+ EFS Intelligent‐Tiering uses lifecycle management to automatically move files into and out of the lower\-cost Infrequent Access \(IA\) storage class based on access patterns\.
+When you create a file system using the AWS Management Console, the file system's lifecycle policy is configured with the following default settings:
++ **Transition into IA** set to **30 days since last access**
++ **Transition out of IA** set to **After first access**

+When you create a file system using the AWS CLI, API or SDKs, you cannot set a lifecycle policy\.
+You have to wait until the file system is created, and then use the [PutLifecycleConfiguration](API_PutLifecycleConfiguration.md) API action to update the lifecycle configuration\.
 For more information, see [Amazon EFS lifecycle management](lifecycle-management-efs.md)\.

 ### Performance modes<a name="create-fs-performance-mode"></a>